FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 ???

-If not mentioned yet, point out the customizer.
+Be sure to mention how visiting the permalinks section helps with flushing permalinks, e.g. first step in debugging pages not working due to url rewrites.

+You can also mention the customizer.

 ---